-Don’t Exclude Dad from Baby Care: Have you ever seen a video of a mama wolf guarding her cubs?
+Have you ever seen a video of a mama wolf guarding her cubs?
 Adorable and slightly intimidating, this behavior is not entirely unlike that of human mothers.
-Despite a father’s desire to be involved in caring for the baby, it is unfortunately common for new mothers to feel overprotective.
-“Don’t bounce her like that, you idiot!”
-“Stop tickling her feet, she’s crying!”
+Despite a father’s desire to be involved in caring for the baby, it is unfortunately common for new mothers to feel overprotective (e.g., “Don’t bounce her like that” or “Stop tickling her”).
 In the interest of avoiding this undesirable barrage of directions from an overcontrolling mother, and stymie their growing feeling of incompetence, fathers often have the understandable urge to run for the hills.
 They willingly relinquish their parenting position to Baby Expert Mom.

-The Solution to This Common Problem is Simple: Give Dad a little credit.
-Unless his approach is really unsafe, there is no reason to exclude him from the care of your baby.
-Giving him official roles, such as Offical Burper, Official Lullaby Singer, etc., will make him feel much more connected to both mother and child.
-As Mom begins to feel more comfortable, and more exhausted, let Dad take over some responsibilities.
-He can take shifts taking care of the baby to let his wife take a much-needed break, go out, see some friends, and rejuvenate herself.
+Give your partner a little credit.
+Unless their approach is really unsafe, there is no reason to exclude them from the care of your baby.
+Share the responsibilities; it will make them feel much more connected to both of you.
+Take shifts taking care of the baby to let each of you get a much-needed break.

-Carve Out Time for the Two of You: Spending time away from baby can be incredibly difficult.
+Spending time away from baby can be incredibly difficult.
 Though it may be secondary to focusing on your child, the transition to parenthood should always involve some focus on your relationship with your mate.
-Find a trusted baby-sitter or a friend or relative to take a breather, and take a break for a moment!
+Find a trusted babysitter, friend, or relative, and take a break for a moment.
 Don’t worry if you spend your dates talking about your little one.
 This is totally natural.
 Simply taking a bit of time off for yourselves, sharing your feelings about your shared experience of this often confusing and stressful time, and showing each other affection will keep your connection strong.